infrahq/infra/docs/getting-started/quickstart.md

 ### 3. Connect your first Kubernetes cluster

-Generate an access key with a 30 day time-to-live:
+Generate an access key:

 ```
 infra keys add connector
 ```
+Note: This key is valid for 30 days.

 Next, use this access key to connect your first cluster via `helm`. **Note:** this can be the same cluster used to install Infra in step 2.